BM-K/Response-Aware-Candidate-Retrieval/README.md

 ```

 ## Training RACAR
+RACAR retrieves the most similar candidate from Database (DB) using both a user query and its golden response.
+The fact that it utilizes both query and golden response is a distinguishable merit of RACAR from the existing candidate retrieval models.
+Actually, RACAR is a simple classifier which consists of a transformer encoder layer and a similarity softmax layer.
+This paper adopts BERT [(Devlin et al., 2019)](https://arxiv.org/abs/1810.04805) as the transformer encoder.
 After training RACAR, construct data for training REGE.
 The labeled data sets for training REGE are automatically moved to `REGE/data/` directory.
 > **Note** <br>
 > `--embedding_mask` is number of your training data